How to Write the Georgetown University Essays 2025-2026

 For example, maybe you’re a yo-yo champ and have organized local tournaments, teaching you event planning skills.
 Or, maybe you create art from trash you find on walks on the beach and have sold $1,000 worth of pieces, and motivated hundreds of neighbors to join you on your cleanups.
 Your skill can be more everyday as well, such as working in a grocery store or tutoring young kids; as long as it’s contributed to your growth meaningfully, you can highlight it here.

-Also, don’t neglect the aspect of Georgetown’s Jesuit traditions—they’re included in the prompt for a reason!
+Finally, don’t neglect the aspect of Georgetown’s Jesuit traditions—they’re included in the prompt for a reason!
 You don’t have to be Catholic or even religious to connect with these values.
-The emphasis is on community and integrating service and research with traditional learning, and Georgetown places special significance in work toward social justice.
+Emphasizing ideas like community, integrating service and research with traditional learning, and working towards social justice are all ways you can incorporate Jesuit principles in your essay and make a connection to yourself.

 So, to sum up, there are three bases to cover here: your personal motivations and ambitions regarding your major, Jesuit education values, and Georgetown’s specific resources.
 These themes should be interconnected and clearly articulated.